How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 • Bundled pricing without mailbox or protocol add-ons

-These models aim to align cost more directly with usage or scale, rather than charging separately for each relationship.
+These models align cost more directly with usage or scale, rather than charging separately for each relationship.

-There isn’t a single answer to this question because EDI VAN pricing depends entirely on how the provider structures billing.
+There isn't a single answer because EDI VAN pricing depends entirely on how the provider structures billing.
 Two companies with identical transaction volumes can pay dramatically different amounts based on their contract model.
-Here are the primary cost drivers.

 1. Per-Document Pricing